 Another way to ensure students understand the expectations in the virtual learning environment is to create a consistent schedule that is posted online with links to the learning objectives and assignments, and daily videos that clarify the expectations.
 Be sure to discuss due dates and late work policies so that grading protocols are fully understood.
 Since the nature of online learning is very different from in-person learning, in that students are dealing with navigating technology, meeting several deadlines and other variables, you may need to communicate your expectations and announcements even more so than you would in the traditional classroom to ensure understanding.
 It is necessary to ensure that students are aware of the consequences if online expectations are not met, and you may need to reach out to both the student and the student’s parents to resolve any ongoing issues.

-Increasing student engagement asynchronously
+Boost student engagement asynchronously

 Delivering content creatively in an asynchronous format where students can work individually at their own pace greatly increases learner engagement and helps build skills and knowledge.
 There are several virtual classroom tools available that can facilitate the asynchronous learning process, including G Suite for Education and Hāpara.
 G Suite for Education offers many tools such as Docs, Slides, Forms and Sheets that allow students to demonstrate their understanding.
 Teachers can create assignments and record asynchronous lessons using the G Suite tools, and then post, grade and offer feedback through the Google Classroom platform.
 Students can view the recorded lessons posted within the virtual classroom, and then demonstrate their knowledge of the content by writing documents, creating multimedia slideshows, completing online quizzes, etc. Teachers also have the option to record their live sessions, which can be useful to post later so students who missed the lesson or who need to refer back to the material can easily access the information.